Tonsillectomy: Medications

 A single dose of the corticosteroid drug dexamethasone may be given during surgery to prevent post-operative vomiting.
 A dose of dexamethasone during surgery prevents vomiting in one out of every five children.
 A dose of dexamethasone may help children return to a normal diet more quickly and have less post-operative pain.
-Many people are prescribed antibiotics following a tonsillectomy, however, the benefits and potential harms have not been well studied.
+Many people are prescribed antibiotics following a tonsillectomy; however, the benefits and potential harms have not been well studied.
 Antibiotics are not suggested to be used routinely following tonsillectomy.

 Post-surgery care

-A sore throat will persist approximately two weeks following surgery while pain following the procedure is significant and may necessitate a hospital stay.
+A sore throat will persist for approximately two weeks following surgery, while pain following the procedure is significant and may necessitate a hospital stay.
 Recovery can take from 7 to 10 days and proper hydration is very important during this time, since dehydration can increase throat pain, leading to a circle of poor fluid intake.
 Tonsillectomy appears to be more painful in adults than children.
 Controlling the pain following tonsillectomy is important to ensure that people can start eating again normally following the procedure.

 At some point, most commonly 7 to 11 days after the surgery (but occasionally as long as two weeks after), bleeding can occur when scabs begin sloughing off from the surgical sites.
 The overall risk of bleeding is approximately 1–2%.
-It is higher in adults, especially males over age 70 and three-quarters of bleeding incidents occur on the same day as the surgery.
-Approximately 3% of adults develop bleeding at this time which may sometimes require surgical intervention.
+It is higher in adults, especially males over age 70, and three-quarters of bleeding incidents occur on the same day as the surgery.
+Approximately 3% of adults develop bleeding at this time, which may sometimes require surgical intervention.